GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Introduction

 \section{Introduction}

 A 3D mesh is a collection of vertices in the 3D space, connected through edges that compose polygonal faces.
-With additional attributes, such as normal vectors and texture coordinates, static meshes are widely used in many areas, such as gaming, animation, medical imaging, and industrial manufacturing.
+With additional attributes, such as normal vectors and texture coordinates {(e.g., UV coordinates)}, static meshes are widely used in many areas, such as gaming, animation, medical imaging, and industrial manufacturing.
 The 3D mesh and the 3D point cloud, which is another type of prevalent 3D media consisting of scattered points, are mutually convertible as illustrated in Fig. \ref{fig:meshVSpc}.
 The differences are that 3D meshes have a regular topology and a continuous surface, which can be transformed geometrically and textured, leading to a flexible and efficient rendering.
 Due to their unique characteristics, static meshes attract considerable attention in modern industrial design, such as rapid prototyping, digital fabrication, and precision measurement, and also become a hotspot for academic research.

-Static meshes can be divided into three types regarding the texture form: non-colored mesh, colored mesh with vertex texture, and colored mesh with texture map.
-In this paper, we focus on static meshes with texture maps due to their common wide utilization in academic and industrial fields.
+Static meshes can be divided into three types regarding the texture form: non-colored mesh, colored mesh with vertex texture, and colored mesh with texture map,as shown in Fig. \ref{fig:meshVSpc}. {For non-colored mesh, only face and vertex information is provided.
+For colored mesh with vertex texture, it additionally provides RGB information for each vertex (similar to colored point cloud) based on non-colored mesh, the color inside each face is interpolated based on polygon vertices.
+For colored mesh with texture map, the color information is provided by an individual texture map, a group of texture coordinates (i.e., UV) are used corresponding to each face, indicating the detailed texture of each face via a certain area in the texture map.
+Generally, for a mesh with complex texture, colored mesh with texture map can use fewer faces compared to colored mesh with vertex texture.} In this paper, we focus on static meshes with texture maps due to their common wide utilization in academic and industrial fields.

 Given the substantial volume of static mesh data, static mesh compression emerges as an extremely important and unavoidable technology \cite{VVM-cfp}, raising new requirements for the quality evaluation of static meshes in terms of lossy compression \cite{tip-2-coding, tip-4-coding}, as illustrated in Fig. \ref{fig:dis-illustration}.
 Rate-distortion (RD) curves are used to measure compression efficiency \cite{RD-peng2005technologies}, which means a reliable quality evaluation can help to select a superior codec tool, select an optimal compression configuration, and save bandwidth and other resource costs.